gRodHost/MyPyspm/README.md

-# MyPyspm
+# MyPyspm - Significant security issue, I do not recommend using this.
 Deterministic password generator.
 Meant to be an alternative to password managers.
 Associate a website with a three digit number such as "214", run this file in terminal to retrive password as needed.

-**I strongly recommend opening file in a text editor and making changes to items in list**.
+**I strongly recommend opening file in a text editor and making changes to items in list.
+**Even with making these chages this is not secure.
+If someone gets access to the file you use your, passwords are at risk.

 You can do this by opening file in a text editor of your choice.
 Do not change after you have used it to create a password for a site unless you have password recovery/reset options from that site.
 Default template generates a 15 character password from input of three numbers.

 When prompted for input use only numbers 0-9.
 Any other input will result in errors.